rlovell3/boost_python_compile_notes/README.md

 ```

 #### NOTE:

+Don't shortcut paths with ~/ for home, like I've done in my notes.
+In any command or config, write out the full path: /home/rl/whatever/and_more/...

 When you run bootstrap, it will backup but also write over any work you may have done to project-config.jam.
 If you already made the changes below to project-config.jam, it will likely now be renamed project-config.jam.1.
 Or some other number.
 In all regards, at this point, you must make sure that the file, project-config.jam is the file with your paths and notes.
 You know wnat to do....

 Location:  project-config.jam:  /usr/local/boost/project-config.jam